bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 Top Level FPGA Block Diagram
 ================================

+The following diagram is the diagram plotted in VIVADO ip-integrator.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/blockdiagram.PNG
    :scale: 25

+To get a better understand of the system diagram.
+I plotted the following system diagram in Microsoft Visio.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/visioDIAGRAM.png
    :scale: 25

+The interface of the system is done through the FPGA I/Os.
+The div[7:0] is connected to the switches on the ZedBoard.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/CONNECTION.png
    :scale: 25